-Dick Yorke is invited to Billabong to be a companion to Bill, and his sister Betty goes too.
-Bill is far from pleased to have a new boy to show around but eventually, after a tussle, they become great mates.
+In Billabong Gold, Dick Yorke goes to ‘Billabong’ to be Bill’s companion.
+His sister Betty comes too.
+Bill is far from pleased to have a new boy to show around.
+But eventually, after a tussle, they become great mates.

-Aware that prospectors will come after the gold, the Billabong people clear land and peg claims in a substantial area surrounding their find.
+The ‘Billabong’ people clear land and peg claims in a substantial area surrounding their find.
 Newcomers, some hard-bitten and obnoxious, have to settle for claims on the outskirts.
 Two of them visit the homestead uninvited, confronting Norah and her son Davie demanding food.
 Dick sounds the alarm, Jim’s dog Kim comes to the rescue and savages the tough McGill.
-Improved defence of Billabong is arranged.
+Improved defense of ‘Billabong’ is arranged.